Get stories and expert advice on all things related to college and parenting.

 Comparing tuition and fees: For-profit programs charged full-time students an average of $14,600 for the 2018–2019 school year, according to data from the College Board.
 That's compared with $3,630 at two-year public colleges for full-time in-state students and $10,210 at four-year public colleges for in-state residents.

-Accreditation is important because it holds a college or university (online or otherwise) to a certain standard.
+Accreditation is important because it holds a college or university (online or otherwise) to a measurable standard.
 When a school is accredited, it is granted credit or recognition by a supervisory body that makes sure the school maintains a suitable standard of education.
 Accreditation is granted at the regional or national level by both non-governmental and governmental agencies.
 These agencies are private educational associations, which develop evaluation criteria and conduct peer evaluations.

 Accreditation is not mandatory, and all institutions with accreditation have volunteered to be evaluated.
 Hundreds of colleges offer online degrees, but not all are accredited.
 The U.S. Department of Education oversees accreditation agencies and authorizes them to enforce national standards on its behalf.